AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-microservices-configure-and-use.md

 ## Custom profile {#custom-config}

-**TBD items**:

-* Must cross-link to Extensibility content.
-* Add note about same organization.

-Administrators can configure Experience Manager to invoke custom worker created using the [!DNL Asset Compute Service].
-Developers can use the service to create specialized custom workers that cater to complex use cases. [!DNL Asset Compute Service] is a scalable and extensible service of [!DNL Adobe Experience Cloud] to process digital assets.
+Some complex asset processing use cases cannot be accomplished using default configurations as the needs of the organizations are varied.
+Adobe offers [!DNL Asset Compute Service] for such use cases.
+It is a scalable and extensible service to process digital assets.
 It can transform image, video, document and other file formats into different renditions including thumbnails, extracted text & metadata and archives.

-The supported use cases are:
+Developers can use the Asset Compute Service to create specialized custom workers that cater to complex use cases. [!DNL Experience Manager] users can invoke these custom workers from the user interface by using custom profiles that administrators configure. [!DNL Asset Compute Service] supports the following use cases:

-* Generate custom enhanced smart tags for digital assets using Adobe Sensei end-point.
+* Generate custom enhanced smart tags for digital assets using Adobe Sensei.
 * Generate cropping mask of a subject using Adobe Sensei.
 * Retrieve product metadata information from PIM system and make the metadata part of binary of asset during ingestion of asset.
 * Change the background color of a transparent image using [!DNL Adobe Photoshop] API.
 * Retouch an image using [!DNL Photoshop] API.
 * Straighten an image using [!DNL Adobe Lightroom] API.

+>[!NOTE]
+>
-You cannot edit the standard metadata using the custom workers.
+>You cannot edit the standard metadata using the custom workers.
 You can only modify custom metadata.

 ### Create a custom profile {#create-custom-profile}

+**TBD items**:

+* Cross-link to Extensibility content.
+* Add note about organization.
+* Mention how to get URL of worker.
+* Mention mapping of service parameter.
+* Review from flow perspective shared in Jira ticket.

 To create a custom profile, following these steps: